Dev Environment Setup

 ).

-The final stage is the actual distribution image.
-We install dependencies using the requirements file and wheels generated in the first stage.
+The second stage is the actual distribution image.
+We can just copy the whole virtual environment over because we built the whole thing.
 We can also install non-build requirements (e.g. libpq5

 to match libpq-dev